13retonnian/cpnt200-a1/README.md

 #### Problems I ran into:
 - can't get it to run on github pages it runs this readme instead of static pages
+- can't get it to show images or go to the proper page on Netlify

 #### Attributions:
 - Attributions to Ashlyn Knox and Tony Grimes' classes, videos and code.